• About us

 Step One: Verify that you meet the prerequisites

-If you are a resident of Canada and have worked for at least 24 months in the area of Canadian patent law and practice, including preparing and prosecuting patent applications, you will be eligible to take the Patent Agent Qualifying Examination.
+If you are a resident of Canada, meet the good character, fitness to practise, and language proficiency requirements, and have worked for at least 24 months in the area of Canadian patent law and practice, including preparing and prosecuting patent applications, under the supervision of an approved registered Patent Agent or an approved representative of the Patent Office, you will be eligible to take the Patent Agent Qualifying Examination.
+Individuals with experience that does not meet these requirements are encouraged to contact the College to discussion their situation as soon as possible.

 Step Two: Prepare for the Examination

-To complement the on-the-job training, IPIC offers optional introductory and advanced training courses in patent law and practice, including Patent Agent Exam Tutorials.
+To complement the on-the-job training, IPIC offers optional training courses in patent law and practice, as well as webinars to prepare for the exams.

 Please click here for information on our training courses or e-mail us at admin@ipic.ca.

-Consult past patent agent exams on CIPO's website by clicking here.
+Consult past patent agent exams by clicking here.

 Step Three: Register for the Examination